RestorationsSOS.com - Fire and Water Damage Restoration

 Freezing Photos (optional)

-If you have other dry out and cleanup task that are more urgent, freeze your water damaged photos as freezing will delay further damage.
+If you have other dry-out and cleanup tasks that are more urgent, freeze your water-damaged photos since freezing will delay further damage.
 Consult a professional conservator before freezing any photos.

 To freeze your photos, start with rinsing them gently (see detailed explanation below), then place your clean photos in a plastic bag (zip bags are recommended), place them in a container and put in the freezer.